shpidipakpak/Funding-Rate-Arb-Bot/README.md

 ## Perp Funding Arbitrage Demo

-This repo contains a Jupyter notebook `perp_funding_arbitrage.ipynb` that showcases a funding-rate arbitrage prep workflow for crypto HFT/MM interviews.
+This repo contains a Jupyter notebook `perp_funding_arbitrage.ipynb` that showcases a funding-rate arbitrage.

 Features:
 - Live snapshot of Binance USDT-perp funding and implied APY